jbaraga/BasicGames/README.md

 ## Background

 I was first exposed to computers and programming in the early 1970's, when a teletype connected via phone modem to a mainframe computer operated by the [Minnesota Educational Computing Consortium](https://en.wikipedia.org/wiki/MECC) was brought to my grade school.
-As I recall, 3 games were available on the mainframe: Amazing, a word finder puzzle generator, and a third game which I do not specifically remember.
+As I recall, 3 games were available on the mainframe: Amazing, a word finder puzzle generator, and probably Lunar.
 I was captivated and soon after learned to program in Basic, and later in Fortran.
 I purchased a TRS-80 Model 1 (originally with 4K RAM, later expanded to 16K).
 I subscribed to Creative Computing magazine and later purchased the compilation of games [Basic Computer Games (Microcomputer Edition)](https://www.atariarchives.org/basicgames/), and spent many hours entering programs into the TRS-80, as well as tinkering with my own programs.
 Later in college and graduate school, I learned to program in C. After a long hiatus from programming, I decided to revive my computer hobby, and learned Apple's Swift language shortly after it was released in 2014.

 ## Motivation